pkcarlislellc/git-papershaper/README.md

 For best results, invoke Paper Shaper from a start up script or as a Startup Application.

+To add new local/offline wallpaper(s), just drop a .jpg into the gallery.
+Papershaper will rescan the gallery folder and incorporate your addition.

 Operation:

 You do not need an external event launcher like cron or evolution calendar to update wallpaper from the local image gallery or random webcam.
 As a rule you launch with the command python3 ~/com.pkcarlisle/papershaper/papershaper.py or similar as a start up script or command when your computer starts.
 Adding a startup command varies from one Linux spin to another.
 Paper Shaper has been tested in, and runs beautifully in: KDE 4 (Kubuntu 12.04 LTS), Gnome 2 (CentOS 6 / RHEL 6), MATE (Fedora 20, Ubuntu MATE 18.04).
 Use your GUI's